awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingTempFederationTokenJava.md

 After creating an IAM user and attaching the preceding policy, you can run the following example\.
 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.

 ```
+// Copyright 2018 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+// SPDX-License-Identifier: MIT-0 (For details, see https://github.com/awsdocs/amazon-s3-developer-guide/blob/master/LICENSE-SAMPLECODE.)

 import java.io.IOException;

 import com.amazonaws.AmazonServiceException;